Aequigidiella

 Aequigidiella is a monotypic genus of amphipod crustaceans.
 It contains only the species Aequigidiella aquilifera.
-The genus name derives from a combination of the words aequi for equal and Bogidiella for its taxonomic relatives.
-The species name comes from the Latin for standard-bearer and refers to structures which are flag-like on the male specimens.
+The genus name (Aequigidiella) derives from a combination of the words aequi for equal and Bogidiella for its taxonomic relatives.
+The species name (aquilifera) comes from the Latin name for a soldier that bears the eagle standard of a Roman legion and refers to structures which are flag-like on the male specimens.

 Description

 The males of the genus are 4 mm in size, while females can grow up to 4.5 mm.
 The head has a strongly produced lateral lobe, and the smaller antennal sinus is rounded and distinctly visible.
 It has seven coxal plates, with the first four overlapping.
 The first plate is as long as it is wide, while the last six are wider than they are long.

 The second segment of its first antenna is the longest and the third is the shortest.
 It has a 2-segmented accessory flagellum with a small, knob-like distal section.
 Its primary flagellum has nine to eleven segments which are slender and have robust aesthetasks.
 The second antenna has a bulbous first segment and slender fourth and fifth segments.
 It has a 5-segmented flagellum and one unstalked aesthetask on the first, second, and fifth segments.

 Its mandible has a 3-segmented palp.
 The incisors are very heave and composed of two prongs.
 It has 13 fine teeth on a triangular right lacinia, while its left lacinia is mobile and has five serrations.
 The molars are small, and both have long seta.